 These are usually made from human biological material and would have already undergone substantial manipulation and processing.
 Where these are not considered to be human tissue, they can be bought and sold on a commercial basis.
 This would include cell lines.

-How to obtain human tissues lawfully?
+How to obtain human tissues lawfully from commercial vendors?

 While the HBRA prohibits commercial trading of human tissue, it allows for payment to reimburse the reasonable costs and expenses incurred in the process of collecting and supplying human tissue – including the removal of tissue from the donor, and the subsequent transportation, preparation, preservation, quality control and storage of the tissue.
 The payment must not be for the purchase or sale of the tissue itself.